- Follow

 - The cost of the degree or major and use of institutional resources

 Proposals for new undergraduate degree programs generally originate from the academic unit that will offer the new degree program.
 Proposals also may originate from other academic units or administrators, but all such programs require the support of program faculty, when such faculty are in place and will be providing the program.
-Academic units and other originators should engage in extensive preparation and consultation with relevant university offices and officers beginning at least two months (February 1) before the April 1.
-This will allow time for the academic unit recommendation process to be completed by the April 1 for submission of new program proposals to the Undergraduate Academic Council can be met.
+Academic units and other originators should engage in extensive preparation and consultation with relevant university offices and officers.
+Please see recommended timeline in the process chart above.

-Consultation should occur with the following, as appropriate, during the proposal process:
+Consultation should occur with the following during the proposal process:

 - Office of Strategic Marketing and Communication for information on marketing potential of new degree program (addressed in Executive Summary, Appendix A, I)